Kulusuk, Greenland to Keflavik, Iceland

 Parking at the airport was a little strange; instead of the normal model of just taxiing to the FBO, they had us park on a specific “stand” and then walk across to the FBO.
 There were only a few aircraft parked on this area of the airport at all, including one from the now-defunct WOW Air that was apparently being held hostage by the airport authorities for unpaid fees!
 Our taxi driver, arranged through the hotel, had a clearance to drive right into the airport and across to the FBO and before long we were taking the 20 minute taxi ride to the Northern Lights Inn.

 Mike had received strong recommendations to visit the “Blue Lagoon” – man-made geothermal springs fed by the wastewater from the geothermal power plant.
-As we only had one night we decided to visit, and safe Reykjavik tourist activities for other times.
-We’d chosen our hotel location to be within convenient walking distance (although there were only 3 options and the other two were about $1,000 a night!)
+As we only had one night we decided to visit, and save Reykjavik tourist activities for other times.
+We’d chosen our hotel location to be within convenient walking distance (there were only 3 options and the other two were about $1,000 a night!)
 After taking advantage of the afternoon “make your own waffle” bar in the hotel lounge we walked over, and spend a relaxing few hours in the springs, taking advantage of the in-pool bar!
 One highlight was meeting an Australian couple, Andrew and Margaret, who invited me to stay with them in Brisbane when I make it down that far.
-I intend to take them up on the offer!

 That evening we had a great meal in the hotel restaurant, and took care of the usual flight planning for the trip over to the Faeroe Islands.
 Iceland helpfully accept flight plans by email; although whereas the US would have just accepted my plan as-is and given the revised clearance at start-up, Iceland rejected it and asked I resubmit with some slight tweaks to the planned routing to meet their preferred departure routes.
 Either way, it was a big improvement on filing at the airport in the morning, and they were quick and responsive.
 I also took care of the customs/immigration notification to the UK, which has to be submitted no later than 24 hours before arrival if coming from outside the EU; and a quick check had revealed that the Faeroe Islands were indeed outside of the EU!